charlietfe/charlietfe.github.io/index.md

 I possess a strong problem-solving mindset and a keen eye for detail, allowing me to identify and resolve complex technical challenges effectively.
 Additionally, my excellent communication and soft skills enable me to collaborate seamlessly with cross-functional teams and stakeholders, fostering a harmonious work environment.

 Passion, dedication, and adaptability have been the driving forces behind my continuous growth and success.
-I am always eager to explore emerging technologies and embrace new challenges, as they fuel my desire for innovation
+I am always eager to explore emerging technologies and embrace new challenges, as they fuel my desire for innovation.

+In my free time, I like to practice surfing 🏄‍♂️, skateboarding 🛹 and play music on vinyl.